Kanchan-Wakchaure/SER517-Group2-Fall2019/README.md

 On command prompt  run the following commands.

-pip3 install django

-pip3 install djongo

-pip3 install dnspython
+pip3 install django djongo dnspython django-cors-headers restframework

 python3 manage.py makemigrations travlendar_app

 python3 manage.py migrate

-pip3 install django-cors-headers

-pip3 install restframework

 Copy the file 'secretkey.txt' shared on google drive and paste it to the folder where manage.py resides (In our project, it is inside ''/SER517-Group2-Fall2019/Travlendar/').

 Goto the directory which has manage.py in cmd.

-Run-> python manage.py runserver
+Run-> python3 manage.py runserver

 Open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to view Django Server in the browser.